Updated: September 6, 2023 by CanCat Eat

 Blue Buffalo Healthy Gourmet Pate Chicken Entree Indoor Cat Food

-Third, we have Blue Buffalo Indoor cat food for senior cats.
+Third, we have Blue Buffalo indoor cat food for senior cats.
 This is a grain free soft cat food.
 It comes in a paste texture.
 This food is made with real chicken as the first ingredient.
 It is packed with high protein to support your older cat’s health.

 There is real broth to keep your cat hydrated throughout the day.